Skip to main content Skip to main navigation Skip to search

 • the date and estimated time of arrival

-• the flight number/ship number
+• the flight number

-• the airway bill number
+• the air waybill number

 • a contact phone number in Australia